viaacode/sip-specification/index.md

 ## Abstract

 The meemoo Submission Information Package (henceforth SIP) specification describes how data and metadata should be packaged when delivered to meemoo for ingest.
-It serves as a generic base for content-specific subprofiles for the ingest of specific use-cases (e.g. a single media file with accompanying metadata, newspapers, 3D objects etc.).
+It serves as a generic base for content-specific profiles for the ingest of specific use-cases (e.g. a single media file with accompanying metadata, newspapers, 3D objects etc.).